Initial measurement of reactor antineutrino oscillation at SNO+: Signals and Backgrounds

 The \nuebar flux and energy spectrum also depend on the relative fractions of fissile isotopes, which evolve with time.
 The incident \nuebar flux varies by less than 1\% because of the large number of cores, of which CANDU reactors are constantly refueled.
 Therefore, average fission fractions are used in the predictions for the CANDU pressurized heavy water reactors (PHWRs), as well as pressurized/boiling water reactors (P/BWRs): ($^{235}$U, $^{239}$Pu, $^{238}$U, $^{241}$Pu) are set to (0.52, 0.42, 0.05, 0.01) for PHWRs~\cite{AECL:2013} and to (0.568, 0.297, 0.078, 0.057) for P/BWRs~\cite{Eguchi:2002dm}.
 The latter values agree to within 1\% (absolute) with the values from Ref.~\cite{PRD5}.
 From this same reference, the uncertainty of the fission fractions propagates to a 0.6\% uncertainty on the flux.

-The flux of the isotope model is known to be biased and is corrected by scaling it to the global average of reactor flux measurements, i.e., multiplying by 0.945$\pm$0.007~\cite{DayaBay:2018heb}.
-The spectrum of the isotope model is also known to be biased and predicted to introduce a roughly 2.7\% uncertainty on the flux from P/BWRs~\cite{DayaBay:2016ssb}.
+When compared with past reactor IBD measurements, the flux of the Huber-Mueller isotope model has been shown to be biased and is corrected by scaling it to the global average of reactor flux measurements, i.e., multiplying by 0.945$\pm$0.007~\cite{DayaBay:2018heb}.
+The spectrum of the isotope model has also been shown to be discrepant and predicted to introduce a roughly 2.7\% uncertainty on the flux from P/BWRs~\cite{DayaBay:2016ssb}.
 Systematic uncertainty components are largely taken from Ref.~\cite{DayaBay:2018heb} and total to around $\pm$3\% on the rate of IBDs, which is negligible relative to the statistical uncertainty of the current dataset.

 The survival probability of an electron (anti)neutrino is